AnomalyInnovations/toolbeam-cli/README.md

 ## Support

+Need help figuring something out?
+Chat with us on [Gitter](https://gitter.im/toolbeam-cli/Lobby) or send us an [email](mailto:contact@toolbeam.com).

 Have a feature request or find a bug?
-Chat with us on [Gitter](https://gitter.im/toolbeam-cli/Lobby), open a [new issue](https://github.com/AnomalyInnovations/toolbeam-cli/issues/new), or send us an [email](mailto:contact@toolbeam.com).
+Open a [new issue](https://github.com/AnomalyInnovations/toolbeam-cli/issues/new).

 ## License